monkeyissexy/karma-requirejs-angularjs/README.md

 Before you execute above commands, please make sure that you have installed `npm` and `bower` tools first.

-After this,navigate to project and then you can start karma to run unit testes,the command like this:
+Finally,navigate to project and then you can start karma to run unit testes,the command like this:

 ```
 karma start